 3.2.
 Testing SAP GUI

 To test a SAPGUI user running only on the client, use the SAP GUI Vuser type.
-To test a SAP GUI user who also uses a web browser, use the SAP-Web protocol.
+To test a SAP GUI user using a web browser, use the SAP-Web protocol.
 To record an SAP GUI session using browser controls, create a multiprotocol Vuser script with SAP GUI and SAP-Web protocols.
 This allows VuGen to record Internet-specific functions when working with browser controls.
 However, this won’t work if you try to combine SAP GUI with web protocols different from SAP-Web.
 Before recording, make sure that your modules and client interfaces are supported in VuGen.

 The SAPGUI script usually contains several SAP transactions that make up the business process.
 A business process consists of functions that emulate user actions.

-4. Work with consultants
+4. Work with Consultants

 When recording the script, interact with consultants on the customer’s side: it is necessary that they give you data about business operations.
 Since there are a lot of modules in SAP, and a single person cannot know them all, there will be different consultants for each module.
-You should request contact details of all consultants with specifications of which module they are responsible for.
+You should request the contact details of all consultants with specifications on which module they are responsible for.

-5. Debug SAPGUI scripts
+5. Debug SAPGUI Scripts

 The following steps are necessary to debug and rerun SAP GUI scripts.

 5.1.
 Replace the disguised password in the sapgui_logon function generated during recording with a real password.
-This is the second argument in the function, after the user name.
+This is the second argument in the function after the user name.

 sapgui_logon(“user”, “pswd”, “800”, “EN”);